Skip to content

 Best for

-Phones, router gear, LED lights, tablets, and short laptop top-offs
+Phones, laptops, router gear, LED lights, and other small electronics

 Key specs